xvik/guice-validator/README.md

 ### About

 Allows to validate service method parameters and return value using javax.validation annotations.
-Assuming to use with [hibernate-validator](http://hibernate.org/validator/), but can be used with other implementations.
+Suggest to use it with [hibernate-validator](http://hibernate.org/validator/) (but can be used with other implementations).

+Features:
+* Trigger validation on service method call
+* Inject dependencies to custom validators

 ### Setup